LiyingZhou12/BurstLink/docs/index.rst

 many intuitive visualization and downstream analysis tools, providing a great practical toolbox for biomedical researchers.

-The coupled dynamics between gene regulatory interactions and transcriptional bursting
+Coupled dynamics between gene regulatory interactions and transcriptional bursting
 ======================================================================================

 Transcriptional bursts are inherently dynamic and stochastic processes, which are influenced by